MananPyJava/the-avengers-main-repo-/README.md

 - Search basic properties of elements
 - Most commonly used formulae for Physics

 We have made this project with the aim that during the Covid-19 times, online studies of students shall not be hampered.
 Their doubts shall be solved.
-We have made this project by taking in mind, the problems students like us face while studying.
+We have made this project by taking in mind, the problems students face while studying.

 ## How to run the Student Assistant